BillTheBest/BigBoard/README.md

 export JAVA_OPTS="$JAVA_OPTS -DCUSTOM_HOME=\"/var/www/big-board-custom\""
 ```

+- Where:
   - `/var/www/big-board-custom` is the directory for custom content.

 - Start Tomcat.
 - Deploy the war to Tomcat, either by copying the war to `webapps` or using the Manger.